opendatakosovo/ec-fts-api/README.md

-# ec-fts-api
+# API for the European Commission's Financial Transparency System
-An API to access data used by the European Commission's Financial Transparency System (FTS).
+An API to access data used by the [European Commission's Financial Transparency System (FTS)](http://ec.europa.eu/budget/fts/index_en.htm).

 # POST /api/ec/fts